UCI-EECS113-Spring17/Nin10do/docs/source/14_tracebuffer.rst

 Example notebooks
 ======================

-There are two notebooks available in the example notebooks directory in the Jupyter home area showing how to use the trace buffer; *trace buffer_i2c.ipynb* and *trace buffer_spi.ipynb*.
+There are two notebooks available in the example notebooks directory in the Jupyter home area showing how to use the trace buffer; `trace buffer_i2c.ipynb <https://github.com/cathalmccabe/PYNQ/blob/master/Pynq-Z1/notebooks/examples/tracebuffer_i2c.ipynb>`_* and *`trace buffer_spi.ipynb <https://github.com/cathalmccabe/PYNQ/blob/master/Pynq-Z1/notebooks/examples/tracebuffer_spi.ipynb>`_*.
 One shows an IIC example, and the other shows a SPI example.